zderApfel/RoU/README.md

 * Crime - Burglary (chance to steal loot, with risk of detainment or death; scales with Mind/Shooting)

-## Specializations
+## Skills

-Rarely, the merc you hired on is particularly good at a certain set of skills.
-These skills give then extra abilities in the field.
-These specializations can also be trained, and there's no limit to how many you can have
+Mercenaries sometimes come packaged with their own set of skills that offer minor benefits to certain actions

 Master Thief: